 Some people believe that bonuses are taxed at a higher rate than ordinary wages, but that’s not the case.
 The aggregate method of withholding can result in bumping you into a higher estimated tax bracket, which creates the illusion that you “keep less of it,” but no special tax rates apply just because a payment from your employer is characterized as a bonus.
 A bonus is like a raise, but when your income goes up, it could do more that just move you to a higher tax bracket—you could potentially lose certain deductions and tax credits.

 Bear in mind, while we hope you find this information helpful, you should consult a tax professional to understand your individual circumstances.
 Betterment is not a tax advisor, so while we like to offer helpful information to get you started, this should not be considered tax advice.

 With that said, here are some simple suggestions for how you can use tax-deferred or even taxable accounts to help preserve and grow your windfall.

 1. Boost Your 401(k)

 Before you add your bonus to your 401(k), check with your employer about how bonuses are handled.
 In some cases, your company may not allow you to make 401(k) contributions using your bonus.

 In others, your 401(k) plan may be set up to withhold the same percentage from your bonus as from your paycheck.
 Thus, if you typically contribute 10% from every paycheck to your 401(k), that same amount could be withheld from your bonus (unless you say otherwise).
-In the case of a $15,000 bonus, $1,500 would go into your 401(k) for 2019, which may be too little for your aims.
+In the case of a $15,000 bonus, $1,500 would go into your 401(k), which may be too little for your aims.